Eure-L/contour-topography/README.md

-# Contour-Tpography
+# Contour Topography
 This project helps with topography contour rendering.
-Only requires a geotiff file containing altitudes encoded as grayscales to create a parametric object with parametric rendering options.
+Requires a geotiff file containing altitudes encoded as grayscales to create a parametric object with parametric rendering options.

 ## Example